Bohai Train Ferry: General

-Lüshun West Station
+Lüshun West railway station

-The railway terminal on the Dalian side of Bohai Train Ferry is newly named as Lüshun West Station.
+The railway terminal on the Dalian side of Bohai Train Ferry is named as Lüshun West railway station.
 There are no platforms because no passenger trains pass through.
 There is a four-storey station building where the passengers can buy tickets on the first floor and go up to the second floor to enter the vessel through a concourse.